thomazyazima/thomazyazima.github.io/week-2/10-technical-blog.md

 # U1.W2: Technical Blog

 ## Learning Competencies
-- Compare CSS concepts to determine the differences
+- Compare CSS concepts
 - Explain how and when to use CSS concepts

 ## Summary:
-Writing blogs on technical subjects is something that will help you solidify your learning and start getting integrated in the community.
+You've spent the week working with HTML and CSS and probably found yourselves frustrated by a few concepts in the process.
+Hopefully this blog assignment will help you with one of those concepts.

 ## Release 0: Copy your blog template
 In your `blog` directory, create a new HTML file and name it `t2-css-design.html`.
 Copy the code from your `blog_template.html`.